Key Takeaways

 Third-Party Testing: Your Assurance of Potency and Purity

 Reputable brands confirm their products contain exactly what the label promises through independent laboratory verification.
-This testing serves two critical functions: potency validation (does it deliver the stated dose?) and contamination screening (is it free from heavy metals, microbial matter, and other unwanted substances?).
+This testing serves two common functions: potency validation (does it deliver the stated dose?) and contamination screening (is it free from heavy metals, microbial matter, and other unwanted substances?).

 Look for mentions of ISO-certified testing labs on product packaging or brand websites.
 These independent facilities have no financial incentive to skew results, providing objective assessment of supplement quality.
 Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to ensure they meet established safety standards.